ericwindmill/dart-for-web-www/content/lessons/0-1-dart-lang.md

 >
 > -Wikipedia

 Syntactically, you're in good shape if you've ever used TypeScript or Java.
 In fact, for JS web developers, the biggest road block to overcome is going be using a **typed** language.
 You'll also potentially have to get used to **Object Oriented Programming**, as JavaScript uses a prototypical hierarchy that's fairly unique.

+**NB**: If you've jumped on the ES6 and Beyond train, then much of the syntax of Dart will look awfully familiar.

 Dart can compile into JavaScript (but doesn't have to).
 It can used in the browser or server side.